 Both Armored monsters are very vulnerable to fire, and a single fusee can kill them in a second.
 Not saying you should kill every Armored you come across, but they offer good EXP for the little effort it takes to kill them.
 They are worth hunting if you don’t think you’ll get jumped by other players.

 As long as you use your antidote shot at the beginning of every single game, these should be as harmless as gnats, instead of being like the bees in Nic Cage’s The Wicker Man.
-Hives are easily killed, and you can swat their swarms away with standard melee attacks.
+Hives are easily killed with headshots, and you can swat their swarms away with melee attacks.

-Meatheads look like a headless Butcher boss and can only see poisoned players.
-If you use your antidote shot at the beginning of every single game (see a trend?), you’ll be invisible to them, free to run right past them.
+Meatheads look like a headless Butcher boss, and will see and chase poisoned players relentlessly.
+If you use your antidote shot at the beginning of every single game (see a trend?), you’ll be almost invisible to them, free to run right past them.
+That said, if one of their leeches bites you, the Meathead will gain brief vision of you, despite the poison immunity.

-Meathead kills grant as much EXP as banishing any Hunt: Showdown boss, but they’re so tanky that it’s usually not worth the time and noise.
-Warning: if you decide to pick this fight, Meathead will chuck a final death-swing, like the Butcher boss, before going down.
+Meathead kills grant almost as much EXP as banishing any Hunt: Showdown boss, but they’re so tanky that it’s usually not worth the time and noise.
+There is one exception: the Bomb Lance one-shots them, making farming them a breeze.
+If you decide to pick this fight with anything but a Bomb Lance, know that the Meathead will often chuck a final death-swing, like the Butcher boss, before going down.
 The desperation swing deals a substantial amount of damage if you get clipped.

 This Hunt: Showdown monster is the most aggro of the lot.
 Immolators are super aggressive, and will spot you from a deceptively far distance.
 When that happens, you have to deal with them: they can outrun players.